Compact Neural Network Algorithm for Electrocardiogram Classification: Methodology

-Furthermore, we applied the Hilbert transform, a widely used method in ECG studies, known to provide valuable information on ECG characteristics \cite{singh2023ecg, gupta2020efficient}.
-The Hilbert Transform generates an envelope function that captures the essential oscillatory behavior of ECG signals.
-The Hilbert transform \( \hat{x}(t) \) of \( x(t) \) is given by the following equation:
+In addition to the DFT, we applied the Hilbert Transform, a widely used method in ECG signal studies and research. \cite{singh2023ecg, gupta2020efficient}.
+The purpose of the Hilbert Transform is to generate an enveloping function that captures the essential oscillatory behavior of ECG signals.
+The envelope generated from the Hilbert Transform is defined as a function of time applied to a a signal \( x(\tau) \) and is given by the following formula:

-where \( \mathcal{P} \) denotes the Cauchy principal value.
-The integral defines the Hilbert transform as a convolution operation \cite{benitez2001use}.
-We processed the resulting transformed signal to extract the mean, minimum amplitude, and maximum amplitude.
+where \( \mathcal{P} \) denotes the principal value of the integral, and \( t \) and \( \tau \) represent time variables \cite{benitez2001use}.
+After applying the transform, we processed the obtained signal to extract the mean, minimum amplitude, and maximum amplitude from the resulting function.

-Another essential feature in our proposed algorithm is entropy, a measure of the unpredictability, disorder, and complexity of the signal, widely applied in signal analysis.
-In ECG studies, entropy has been shown to be a significant feature, contributing to the successful diagnosis of atrial fibrillation, one of the most common arrhythmic disorders \cite{kumar2018automated, asgharzadeh2020spectral,a2021three}.
-Our methodology incorporates Shannon entropy \( H(X) \), which measures data complexity and is defined as:
+Another key feature in our methodology is entropy, a metric quantifying a signal’s unpredictability, disorder, and complexity.
+In ECG signal analysis, entropy has proven to be a valuable feature, particularly for diagnosing atrial fibrillation, one of the most prevalent arrhythmic disorders~\cite{kumar2018automated,asgharzadeh2020spectral,a2021three}.
+Our approach incorporates Shannon entropy, which measures the complexity of data and is defined as follows:

-where \( p(x_i) \) is the probability of the \( i \)-th outcome \( x_i \), \( \log_2 \) denotes the logarithm to the base 2, \( n \) is the number of possible outcomes for the random variable \( X \), and \( x_i \) represents the \( i \)-th outcome of the random variable.
-Shannon entropy was calculated for each 5-second ECG segment.
+where \( H(X) \) represents the Shannon entropy of the \( X \), \( p(x_i) \) is the probability mass function of the \( i \)-th outcome \( x_i \), \( \log_2 \) denotes the logarithm to the base 2, \( n \) is the number of possible outcomes for the random variable \( X \), and \( x_i \) represents the \( i \)-th outcome of the random variable.
+Shannon entropy was computed for each 5-second sample.